jpamata/jpamata.github.io/_posts/2020-10-29-webdev-fundamentals.md

 comments: true
 ---

-<p align="justify">DRAFT - looking to complete it by October 29, 2020.
-Notes from MIT Web Lab/Web Programming & Competition Class.</p>
+<p align="justify">DRAFT - looking to do the MIT Web Lab/Web Programming & Competition class and complete it by October 29, 2020.
+Deadline may change as this wont be a priority of mine.
+This post will contain my notes for it that may prove to be helpful for those looking to learn web development.</p>

 <!-- more -->